szhu/a-design-a-day-2019/README.md

 - less lazy
 - more okay with imperfection and works in progress
-- better at striking a balance between writing fast and writing well

-Plus, I'll have a cool repo of 365 ideas!
+- better at striking a balance between writing fast and writing well …plus, I'll have a nice list of 365 ideas!

 Rules:
 - On each day in 2019, I will add a new idea to this repo.
-- The ideas may be never-before-seen, or I might have started working on them before.
-It just can't be an idea that I've already made a detailed spec or working minimum viable product (MVP) of.
+- The ideas may be completely new, or it could be something I've started thinking about or working on previously.
+It just can't be an idea for which I've already made a detailed spec, a minimum viable product (MVP), of proof of concept.
 - On some days, the idea of the day may be a significant revision/feature/improvement on a previous day's idea.
 No more than 1/3 of the days (<122 days) may be used to revise ideas.
 However, other than that, there is no limit on how many days each idea can revised.

+I hope that this repo – or the ideas contained therein – inspires you as well!

-- Sean Zhu
+– Sean Zhu (github.com/szhu)

 ---